cmosig/sentle/README.md

 ## Questions you may have

 #### Where can I watch the progress of the download?
-Upon class initialization, `sentle` prints a link to a [dask dashboard](https://docs.dask.org/en/latest/dashboard.html).
+Upon initialization, `sentle` prints a link to a [dask dashboard](https://docs.dask.org/en/latest/dashboard.html).
 Check the bottom right pane in the Status tab for a progress bar.
 A variety of other stats are also visible there.
 If you are working on a remote machine you may need to use [port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) to access the remote dashboard.
 ![image](https://github.com/cmosig/sentle/assets/32590522/c20516b5-7a9e-4e99-953a-9c8325edea7b)

 #### How do I scale this program?
 Increase the number of workers using the `num_workers` parameter when setting up the `Sentle` class.
-You should give each worker 6GB of memory, even if it only needs 3GB in practise in default settings.
+With default spatial chunk size of 4000, specified by `processing_spatial_chunk_size`, you should plan with 4GiB per worker.
+At the moment (will change), each worker also initiates its own model on the GPU, meaning more workers will also mean that more GPU VRAM will be used.

 #### My dask graph is too big, what do I do?
 Increase the `processing_spatial_chunk_size` from `4000` to something higher in the `process` function.
 This will increase spatial chunk sizes, but will also increase worker memory requirements.
-Increase worker memory with `memory_limit_per_worker` when initiating the `Sentle` object.

 ## Contributing